siran/writing/posts/A New Vision On Money/A New Vision Of Money - 214 Let him take care of the details.md

 ---
-title: On Money - 14: Let Him take care of the details
+title: A New Vision Of Money - 14: Let Him take care of the details
 date: 2025-11-27 9:18:00
 tags:
   - money